Mashal #24. The Unmerciful Servant:

 The King’s practice of mercy and forgiveness was precedent-setting because the Forgiving King’s generous and compassionate act of mercy toward his subordinate governor obligated the governor to do likewise with all of his servants.
 The besorah (בסורה) of forgiveness (סליחה) here being that by accepting the Divine Redemption (הגאולה אלוהית) of our heavenly Father (אבינו שבשמים):

-We are contractually obligated to forgive all others.
+We are *all contractually (legally) obligated to forgive one another.

 Messiah’s Ten Sayings on Forgiveness are found in the Four Faces of Ezekiel:

 וְעַתָּ֥ה ה’ אָבִ֣ינוּ אָ֑תָּה אֲנַ֤חְנוּ הַחֹ֙מֶר֙ וְאַתָּ֣ה יֹצְרֵ֔נוּ וּמַעֲשֵׂ֥ה יָדְךָ֖ כֻּלָּֽנוּ׃